 Also, there is a high population of Hispanic/Latino races in Indio who are not insured.
 Undocumented members are not able to schedule appointments or pay for the services they need.
-Latino culture fosters a tendency to remain silent about personal problems; due to cultural norms, immigrants can fear to ask for help.
+Latino culture fosters a tendency to remain silent about personal problems; due to cultural norms, immigrants can fear asking for help.

 Mental Health Providers Are Available in Indio

 Even though the current picture of mental health treatment seems grim, it is possible to find excellent care.
 Professionals in Indio and surrounding areas are working on the problem of under-utilized services.
 Among efforts to increase funding at the state level, mental health advocates are looking at new ways to leverage available resources.
-For example, medical student interns, psychologists, psychiatric social workers, licensed marriage therapists and substance abuse treatment professionals could treat less severe cases to free psychiatrists for pressing treatment needs.
+For example, medical student interns, psychologists, psychiatric social workers, licensed marriage therapists, and substance abuse treatment professionals could treat less severe cases to free psychiatrists for pressing treatment needs.